Hnz/httpseek/README.md

 To achieve this the HTTP Range request is used.
 If the HTTP server does not support this, the request will fail.

-To prevent losts of tiny http request a buffer is implemented.
+To prevent lots of tiny http request a buffer is implemented.

 Install library